Laritello/tavernkeep/src/tavernkeep.client/README.md

 ## Configuration

 The API base URL is configured to connect to `http://localhost:5207/api/` by default.
 Update the `baseURL` in `src/api/axios/AxiosApiClient.ts` to match your backend configuration.

-## License

-MIT License

-Copyright (c) 2024 Tavernkeep

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software.